Purchase of a Residential Property

 What is not Included:

-- If the property is Leasehold then there will be an additional charge of £150 plus VAT (£180 with VAT).
+- If the property is Leasehold then there will be an additional charge equivalent to 20% of the base fee plus VAT.
 You should also be aware that ground rent and service charges are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge as soon as we receive this information

 - If you are using a Help to Buy Isa then there will be an additional charge of £50 plus VAT (£60 with VAT)

-- If an indemnity policy is required then there will be an additional charge of £25 plus VAT (£30 with VAT) per policy, there would be no additional legal fees in the case of a Chancel Indemnity Policy being required.
+- If an indemnity policy is required and it is a bespoke policy there will be an additional charge of £50 plus VAT (£60 with VAT) per policy, there would be no additional legal fees in the case of a Chancel Indemnity Policy being required.
 Plus the cost of the indemnity policy.
 It is impossible to give an estimate of these premiums as they vary from a few pounds to several hundred pounds.
 If possible we will get the seller to pay

 - If you require a Declaration of Trust then there will be an additional charge of at least £150 plus VAT (£180 with VAT)